No Tags Found!

 Hi,

-The meaning of sentence is, benefit is applicable to female employee who have worked at least 80 days before she declares her pregnancy.
-For eg : If any women is not coming to work for 12 months due to any personal or health reason and if she comes and ask for Meternity Benefit then it may not be applicable to her.
+The meaning of the sentence is that the benefit is applicable to a female employee who has worked at least 80 days before she declares her pregnancy.
+For example, if a woman does not come to work for 12 months due to any personal or health reason and then asks for Maternity Benefit, it may not be applicable to her.

 The woman employee should have worked for eighty days to claim maternity benefit from her employer.
 This is the qualification fixed by law.
-The law further says as to how this eighty days have to be reckoned.
-It says that the woman should have worked for at least eighty days prior to the date of her expected delivery.
-So the employer has to count whether the woman employee has worked for eighty days.
-The counting has to start from the date of her expected delivery and has to go back through the months previous to the date of her expected delivery and the eighty days should be within twelve months prior to the date of expected delivery.
-It is possible that the eighty days of work could fall within less than 12 months from the date of her expected delivery.
-The twelve months is a time period fixed by the framers of the Maternity Benefit Act.
+The law further says as to how these eighty days have to be reckoned.
+It states that the woman should have worked for at least eighty days prior to the date of her expected delivery.
+So the employer has to ascertain whether the woman employee has worked for eighty days.
+The counting has to start from the date of her expected delivery and has to go back through the months preceding the date of her expected delivery, with the eighty days falling within twelve months prior to the expected delivery date.
+It is possible that the eighty days of work could occur within less than twelve months from the expected delivery date.
+The twelve-month period is a timeframe set by the framers of the Maternity Benefit Act.

 With regards